outerhavenphoenix/MBMO/README.md

 About

     I really just want redo the whole base system.
 But I had to settle doing it this way for now.
+    Hopefully in the future, I can figure out how to mod with C (which is what Fox engine is compiled in.)
+    There are hard set limits on some of these values (thanks Konami!!!!!!)

 Reminder